5 Easy Steps to Writing Your Best Extracurricular Essay

 List One: Significance to Me

-Review your resume or activity list and identify 2-3 activities that feel the most significant to you.
-What does “significance” mean?
-Really, the definition is up to you.
-Generally speaking, it means identifying the 2-3 activities that matter most to you on a personal level .
+First, review your resume or activity list.
+Identify 2-3 activities that feel significant to you.
+What does "significance" mean?
+It can vary in meaning.
+Generally, it means picking 2-3 activities that matter most to you personally.

-In your brainstorming document, list the activities that feel most significant to you now.
+In your brainstorming document, write down the activities that feel most significant to you.

 List Two: Significance to Larger Community

-Just as you did above, review your resume or activity section.
-This time, choose 2-3 activities that are most significant to a larger community.
+Now look through your resume or activity section again.
+Identify 2-3 activities that have the most significance to a larger community.

-In your brainstorming document, list the activities that feel most significant to a larger community now.
+In your brainstorming document, write down the activities that feel most significant to a larger community.

 List Three: Significance to Academics, Career, and/or Major

-Finally, repeat this brainstorming activity by identifying 2-3 extracurriculars that are most significant to your academic interests, career interests, or intended university major.
+For this final list, identify 2-3 extracurriculars that are most significant to your academic interests, career aspirations, or intended university major.

-In your brainstorming document, list the activities that feel most significant to academic interests, career interests, or intended university major now.
+In your brainstorming document, write down the activities that feel most significant to your academic interests, career interests, or intended university major.

 Step Two: Zoom In

-The best extracurricular essays focus not on the number of hours you invested in the activity, but on the stories, moments, and lessons that left a lasting, transformative impression on you.
+The best extracurricular essays focus not on the number of hours invested but on the stories and lessons that transformed you.

 Step Three: Draft

-Using the outline created through your brainstorming in Step Two, you are ready to create a rough draft of an "Extracurricular Essay."
+Now, using your outline from Step Two, create a rough draft of your "Extracurricular Essay."

 Step Five: Repeat

-Repeat the steps above for at least one extracurricular activity from each of the three lists you created – List One: Significance to Me, List Two: Significance to Larger Community, List Three: Significance to Academics, Career, and/or Major.
+Go through these steps for at least one extracurricular activity from each of your three lists: List One (Significance to Me), List Two (Significance to Larger Community), and List Three (Significance to Academics, Career, and/or Major).

-This will ensure that you have multiple options to choose from each time you encounter this common essay topic, and you can select the best response from the set.
+This approach gives you various options to choose from each time you address this popular essay topic.
+Select the best entry from your sets.

 Final Thoughts

-The "Extracurricular Essay" is a common prompt used in the university application process.
-As such, the time and energy you invest in early drafts will repay you later.
+The "Extracurricular Essay" is a prevalent prompt in the university application process.
+The time you invest in your drafts will pay off in the long run.

-Focus on drafting “Extracurricular Essay” options that highlight your personal growth and any impact or contribution that your participation made on communities to which you belong.
+Focus on crafting “Extracurricular Essay” options that highlight your personal growth and contributions to the communities you’re part of.

 Want more essay writing help?
-Blue Admission can help with more helpful blog postings and one-on-one advising.
+Blue Admission can assist with more helpful blog posts and one-on-one advising.

 Comments